AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 ## **jwt**
 ### **key**
 - **Type:** String (usually a Base64-encoded one)
-- **Default value:** Empty String
+- **Default value:** ""
 - **Description:** JWT(Json Web Token) secret key for authentication
 ## **login**
 ### **admin**
 #### **pwd**
 - **Type:** String
-- **Default value:** Empty String
+- **Default value:** ""
 - **Description:** Admin user's password
 ## **external_auth**
+This subsection is about setting up an external authentication service that lets you connect to an LDAP using a web service.
+The group names and their IDs are obtained from the LDAP directory.
 ### **url**
 - **Type:** String
-- **Default value:** Empty String
+- **Default value:** ""
 - **Description:** External authentication URL.
-If you want to enable local authentication, you should write an Empty String.
+If you want to enable local authentication, you should write "".
 To enable authentication via RTE "NNI", you should register http://antarestgaia:8080
 ### **default_group_role**
 - **Type:** Integer
 - **Default value:** 10